Prianshu-git/Project-Manager-agent-with-Portia-SDK/README.md

-# PM Agentic AI System
+# Project Manager Agentic AI System

 ## Project Overview
-The PM Agentic AI System is designed to streamline product management workflows using the Portia SDK.
-This system integrates various tools and APIs to facilitate real-time feedback, feature selection, and project management, ensuring a human-in-the-loop approach at every step.
+This project is my implementation of the Portia SDK to design a full-fledged Product Management Workflow — built both as an internal tool and a prompt-driven AI Project Manager.
+The system integrates with Slack, Notion, GitHub, and Google Calendar to create a smooth, end-to-end product management pipeline:
+Capture user feedback, feature requests, and bug reports.
+Allow the PM (or user) to choose which feature to prioritize.
+Use Portia plan + build modules to generate a structured execution plan.
+Provide human-in-the-loop approvals for plan editing, selection/deselection of steps, and refinement.
+Auto-generate a PRD document, Slack updates, stakeholder messages, and GitHub issue templates.
+Push finalized artifacts to Notion, GitHub, and Slack — with Google Calendar reminders for reviews.

 ## Features
 - **Portia SDK Integration**: Leverages the capabilities of the Portia SDK for generating comprehensive product development plans.